Bottle Refusal Tips: Step-By-Step Guide

 Staying Calm and Patient

-• Breathe deeply before each feeding session to ease tension.
+• Breathe deeply before each bottle attempt.

 Monitoring Progress and Adjusting Strategies